-The Illustrator wrinkle tool / brush is a powerful tool to manipulate and warp and deform Illustrator paths.
-The wrinkle tool can be found in the width tool section of the Illustrator toolbar
+The Illustrator wrinkle tool / brush is a powerful feature to manipulate and warp and deform paths, how to use ?

 Select a path in art board (can be used with paths, closed and open, strokes, lines, type and much more).
-You can double click the wrinkle tool icon in the toolbar to display the options to be applied to the selected path.
+You can double click the icon to display the options to be applied to the selected path.

-There are a lot of options to take in with the wrinkle tool such as width + height + angle + intensity + pressure + horizontal wrinkle + vertical wrinkle + complexity + detail + brush affects anchor + brush affects + anchor in tangent + brush affects anchor out tangent
+There are a lot of options to take in such as width + height + angle + intensity + pressure + horizontal + vertical + complexity + detail + brush affects anchor + brush affects + anchor in tangent + brush affects anchor out tangent

-There is a lot of randomness with the wrinkle tool in Adobe Illustrator so if the setting is set to 100% you probably won't get 100% but perhaps something close (be nice if it was more like the brush tools with a range of settings and not just a setting.
+There is a lot of randomness with it so if the setting is set to 100% you probably won't get 100% but perhaps something close

 If you set the horizontal to 100% and the vertical to 0% it changes the angle by 90 degrees